-The word Superficial (Adjective) refers to something that is only concerned with the surface or appears shallow, lacking depth or true substance.
+The word Superficial (adjective) refers to something that stays on the surface or seems shallow—lacking depth, sincerity, or meaningful substance.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Superficial correctly in sentences.

 Superficial Explained in Depth